affinda/self-hosted/README.md

 ## Usage

 The initial login credentials are: `admin`, password: `changeme`.
 Once logged in, change the password.
+This initial password can also be set with the environment variable `DJANGO_SUPERUSER_PASSWORD`.

 Detailed documentation regarding the API can be found at https://api.affinda.com/docs or on your local instance at `/docs`